Yangon: Communication

 Common facilities taken for granted elsewhere are luxury prized items in Yangon and Burma.
 The price of a GSM mobile phone was about K1.1 million in August 2008.
 In 2007, the country of 55 million had only 775,000 phone lines (including 275,000 mobile phones), and 400,000 computers.
 Even in Yangon, which has the best infrastructure, the estimated telephone penetration rate was only 6% at the end of 2004, and the official waiting time for a telephone line was 3.6 years.
 Most people cannot afford a computer and have to use the city's numerous Internet cafes to access a heavily restricted internet, and a heavily censored local intranet.
 According to official statistics, in July 2010, the country had over 400,000 internet users, with the vast majority hailing from just two cities, Yangon and Mandalay.
 Although internet access was available in 42 cities across the country, the number of users outside the two main cities was just over 10,000.

 Lifestyle

 Yangon's property market is the most expensive in the country and beyond the reach of most Yangonites.
 Most rent outside the centre and few can afford to rent such apartments.
 (In 2008, rents for a typical 650 to 750 sqft apartments in the centre and vicinity range between K70,000 and K150,000 and those for high end condos between K200,000 and K500,000.)

 Yangon is home to pagoda festivals (paya pwe), held during dry-season months (November – March).
 The most famous of all, the Shwedagon Pagoda Festival in March, attracts thousands of pilgrims from around the country.

 Yangon's museums are the domain of tourists and rarely visited by the locals.

 Most of Yangon's larger hotels offer nightlife entertainment, geared towards tourists and the well-to-do Burmese.
 Some hotels offer traditional Burmese performing arts shows complete with a traditional Burmese orchestra.
-The pub scene in larger hotels is more or less the same as elsewhere in Asia.
-Other options include karaoke bars and pub restaurants in Yangon Chinatown.